Why Smart Leaders Don't Rely On Their Job Title For Power

 How To Get Informational Power

-Information power typically comes from two sources.
-First, it results from having information that others haven't seen.
+1. Having information that others haven't seen.
 If you've read the latest industry forecast, and no one else on the team has read it, you've got information that they don't have.
 And that gives you power.
-Second, information power comes from delivering persuasive and compelling reasons why someone should do a particular thing.

 Real-Life Example

-Imagine that your company is implementing new technology, and your employees are generally resisting the change.
+Scenario: Your company is implementing new technology, and your employees are generally resisting the change.

 "Listen folks, this new software is not optional.
 You're going to have to use it.
 Period.
 This is not a request; it's a formal directive."